-This flow fluctuates strongly because of convective perturbations, but on average exhibits a time-dependent anisotropy of 30-50% and on average carries considerably more fresh lepton number to the central compact object on one side than on the other.
-The lepton-rich flow partially deleptonizes by neutrino emission before it spreads out below the PNS surface to settle into the PNS mantle, but it is still more lepton-rich than the deleptonized material that is already present in this region.
+but on average exhibits a time-dependent anisotropy of 30- 50% for the $11.2 M{\odot}$ case and of 10-25% for the other two progenitors.
+On average it carries considerably more fresh lepton number to the central compact object on one side than on the other.
+The lepton-rich flow partially deleptonizes by neutrino emission before it spreads out below the PNS surface to settle into the PNS mantle4, but it is still more lepton-rich than the deleptonized material that is already present in this region.
 Because it is specifically lighter (containing a higher number fraction of electrons and protons instead of heavier neutrons), the lepton-rich gas does not efficiently mix with the deleptonized plasma.
 Instead, it accumulates on one side of the PNS and pushes the more deleptonized fluid out of the way, towards the opposite hemisphere.